8 Ways to Label your Quilts – and why you should!

 quilt label ideas

-A quilt label is sewn on the back of a finished quilt to provide information about the quilter, recipient, date and place the quilt was made, and other information.
+A quilt label is sewn on the back of a finished quilt to provide information about the quilter, the recipient, the date and place the quilt was made, and other information thq quilter wants to include.

 It can be as simple as quick, hand-written information placed directly on the back of the quilt to an elaborate printed label sewn in place.